cirquit/UTFTConverter/README.md

 ## Installation:

-1. Install the Glasgow Haskell Compiler and `cabal` OR the Haskell packaging tool
+Step 1: Install the Glasgow Haskell Compiler and `cabal` OR the Haskell packaging tool

 #### For Ubuntu distributions:
   * `sudo apt-get install ghc`